Kava-Labs/kava-bridge/relayer/docs/keygen.md

    gpg --decrypt ./path/to/psk.key.asc
    ```

+### Distribute multi-addresses

+Similar process to distributing the network secret, all peers should exchange
+public keys then encrypt and share their full multiaddress containing the
+address and peer ID.

+Multiaddresses are not sensitive data, but is still best to limit information on
+where peers are located. e.g. an external malicious actor knowing peer
+multiaddress(es) allows them to have specific servers to target.

-## Usage
+## Key Generation

+Requirements of key generation are:

+1. libp2p node key
+2. Pre-computed pre-parameters
+3. List of peer multiaddresses

-1. Generate node key for each peer.
+### Generate node key for each peer.

 ```bash
 kava-relayer network generate-node-key
 kava-relayer network show-node-id
 ```

-2. Pre-compute keygen pre-parameters.
+### Pre-compute keygen pre-parameters.

 Pre-compute 2 safe primes and Paillier secret required for the protocol.
 This is
 done separately before connecting to other peers as it may take some time and